How to Volunteer Abroad for Free -Free Flight, Free Accomodation, Free Everything

 Look at South American locations if you are happy earning enough to cover your daily living expenses, have some kind of social life and travel domestically or to nearby countries.
 Though it's unlikely you'll save lots of cash, your monthly salary will be enough to guarantee a comfortable lifestyle.

 Combine getting a TEFL qualification with paid work

+If teaching abroad sounds like a good alternative to paid volunteer abroad work, you may consider working toward a TEFL certification.
 Although there are English teaching positions open to completely inexperienced native English speakers, securing a related qualification definitely opens more doors.
 If you'd like to get certified it makes sense to study while actually doing the job – especially as demonstrating your new skills in the classroom is often a part of the process anyhow.
-There are lots of companies around who offer either TEFL training followed by a guaranteed job, or run the course alongside the work placement.
+There are lots of companies around who offer either TEFL training followed by a guaranteed job or run the course alongside the work placement.

 Au pair: an alternative to paid volunteer abroad